EmberEmu/Hexi/README.md

     <img src="https://img.shields.io/github/actions/workflow/status/emberemu/hexi/cmake-multi-platform.yml?logo=githubactions&label=Unit%20Tests&logoColor=white&color=EC71A0">
 </p>

 Hexi is a lightweight, header-only C++23 library for safely handling binary data from arbitrary sources (but primarily network data).
-It sits somewhere between manually memcpying bytes from network buffers and full-blown serialisation libraries.</p>
+It sits somewhere between manually memcpying bytes from network buffers and full-blown serialisation libraries.

-<p>The design goals are ease of use, safety when dealing with untrusted data, a reasonable level of flexibility, and keeping overhead to a minimum.
+The design goals are ease of use, safety when dealing with untrusted data, a reasonable level of flexibility, and keeping overhead to a minimum.

-<p>What Hexi doesn't offer: versioning, conversion between different formats, handling of text-based formats, unloading the dishwasher.</p>
+What Hexi doesn't offer: versioning, conversion between different formats, handling of text-based formats, unloading the dishwasher.

+Hexi is dual-licensed under MIT and Apache License, Version 2.0.
+This means you can use Hexi under the license you prefer.

 <img src="docs/assets/frog-getting-started.png" alt="Getting started">

 Incorporating Hexi into your project is simple!
 The easiest way is to simply copy `hexi.h` from `single_include` into your own project.
 If you'd rather only include what you use, you can add `include` to your include paths or incorporate it into your own CMake project with `target_link_library`.
 To build the unit tests, run CMake with `ENABLE_TESTING`.